tuanabicakci/pelinsu-kris-wedding/README.md

 # pelinsu-kris-wedding
-Website for my friends' wedding invitation
+A custom-built wedding invitation website designed to provide guests with event details, RSVP options, and wedding-related information.